CSZ Public Awareness Award 2017

 "How does an electric fish get its charge?"
 (January 31, 2018).

 "Humans appear to be worse for animals than radioactive fallout" (January 15, 2018).

 “Life is evolving through a hurricane of human pollution” (November 16, 2017).
 Republished by Salon and in Pacific Standard Magazine.

-Script writing for a YouTube series about paleontology, archaeology, natural history for a popular, non-academic audience.
+Script writing for a YouTube series about paleontology, archaeology, natural history for a popular, non-expert audience.

 “The raptor that made us rethink dinosaurs” (August 28, 2019)

 "Why male mammoths lost the game" (November 26, 2019)

 Outside JEB is the editorial commentary section of the Journal of Experimental Biology, a major peer-reviewed publication in my scientific discipline.
 All my publications in JEB, including both Outside JEB and peer-reviewed research papers, can be found at this link.
 Some Outside JEB highlights include:

 “Genes of the world's coolest fish” (May 6, 2019)

 “Widespread 'gassing off' in killifishes” (November 1, 2018)